pwesp/claude-in-a-box/README.md

 Run [Claude Code](https://claude.ai/code) locally, backed by a free open-source model ([Qwen3-Coder](https://ollama.com/library/qwen3-coder) via [Ollama](https://ollama.com)), inside a Docker container.

-Claude Code gets access only to the directory you launch it from nothing else on your machine.
+Claude Code gets access only to the directory you launch it from and nothing else on your machine.

 Simply run: